 ET is often associated with a variety of social and psychological consequences.
 The disorder can cause difficulty with normal daily activities and can potentially dramatically impact an individual’s quality of life.
 Affected individuals may avoid social or stressful situations due to anxiousness and frustration.

-In familial cases, there is evidence that ET is inherited as an autosomal dominant trait.
+In familial cases, ET has traditionally been viewed as being inherited as an autosomal dominant trait, although other modes of inheritance are increasingly being considered.
 Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary for the appearance of the disease.
 The abnormal gene can be inherited from either parent, or can be the result of a new mutation (gene change) in the affected individual.
 The risk of passing the abnormal gene from affected parent to offspring is 50 percent for each pregnancy regardless of the sex of the resulting child.

-In ET, not everyone who inherits an abnormal gene develops the disorder.
+In ET, there is evidence of reduced penetrance and gene expression, meaning that individuals vary within families in terms of their clinical manifestations.
 This suggests that additional factors, most likely environmental or additional genetic (e.g. modifier genes) ones are necessary for the development the disorder in an individual (multifactorial development).

-Investigators believe that as-yet-unidentified genes located on the long arm (q) of chromosome 3 (3q13.31), the short arm (p) of chromosome 2 (2p25-p22), and the short arm of chromosome 6 (6p23) are involved in some cases of ET.
+Investigators believe that as-yet-unidentified genes located on the long arm (q) of chromosome 3 (3q13.31), the short arm (p) of chromosome 2 (2p25-p22), and the short arm of chromosome 6 (6p23) may be involved in some cases of ET.
+Aside from this, a small number of specific genes seem to play a role in a few ET families, but further confirmatory work is needed.
 Chromosomes, which are present in the nucleus of human cells, carry the genetic information for each individual.
 Human body cells normally have 46 chromosomes.
 Pairs of human chromosomes are numbered from 1 through 22 and the sex chromosomes are designated X and Y. Males have one X and one Y chromosome and females have two X chromosomes.
 Each chromosome has a short arm designated “p” and a long arm designated “q”.
 Chromosomes are further sub-divided into many bands that are numbered.
 For example, “chromosome 3q13.31″ refers to band 13.31 on the long arm of chromosome 3.
 The numbered bands specify the location of the thousands of genes that are present on each chromosome.

 A diagnosis of ET is based upon identification of characteristic symptoms, a detailed patient history, and a thorough clinical evaluation.
 There is no specific test to diagnose ET.
 A neurological exam and other tests to evaluate the tremor may be conducted to rule out other causes of tremor.

 The treatment of ET is directed toward the specific symptoms that are apparent in each individual.
 Some individuals with a mild form of the disorder may not require treatment.
-Drug therapy is the first-line therapy for individuals who do require treatment and is usually begun when ET starts to interfere with daily activities.
+Drug therapy is the first-line therapy for individuals who do require treatment and is usually begun when ET starts to interfere with daily activities or is causing significant embarrassment.
 Response to various drug therapies is highly individualized; what provides relief for one person may not help at all in another person.

-Most individuals benefit from drug therapy to some degree.
-Two common medications used to treat the disorder are propranolol (Inderol®) and primidone (Mysoline®).
+Two common medications used to treat the disorder are propranolol (Inderal®) and primidone (Mysoline®).
 These drugs can be used alone or in combination.